 We are addicted to disposable plastic trash.
 National Geographic reported of 8.3 billion metric tons of all plastic produced, 6.3 billion metric tons is plastic waste.
 Of that, only 9% has been recycled.
 79% is accumulating in landfills or sloughing off in the natural environment as litter: See https://news.nationalgeographic.com/2017/07/plastic-produced-recycling-waste-ocean-trash-debris-environment/

-But with a bit of effort we can change our habits.
-If you want to support the Tyre Lady, start by reducing the amount of plastic you use.
+But with a bit of effort we can change this by changing our habits.
 Here are the challenges:

 - Plate and cutlery to canteens and parties that serve plastic

 - Towel – to dry your hands in public bathrooms

 Work your way through this list:

 - Refuse to purchase or accept items that will be sold in un-necessary plastic packaging.

 Shop at places that require you to BYO “packaging” to reduce plastic food packaging.
 Want to “kick the plastic habit”? https://www.zerowasteweek.co.uk/shop-without-excess-packaging/ and there are shops that sell goods in zero packaging.
 The web is your friend to find these places 🙂